Stevie Cameron: On the Take

-Blue Trust, 1998
+Blue Trust

-In 1998, she published her third book, Blue Trust,.
+In 1998, her third book, Blue Trust, was published by Macfarlane Walter & Ross.
 The book profiled the bizarre life and death of Bruce Verchere, a Montreal tax lawyer and partner in the national law firm Bennett Jones LLP, who had served as private financial advisor to Mulroney, before committing suicide in late summer 1993.
-Verchere had left his wife, a very successful entrepreneur, for an affair with the much younger Diane Hailey, daughter of novelist Arthur Hailey, a Verchere client.
 Just before his suicide, Verchere had been appointed as chairman of Atomic Energy of Canada Limited.